Collision detection

 Efficient exact collision detection methods

-A much quicker, but more complicated exact collision detection is the Lin-Canny method or GJK algorithm.
+A much quicker, but more complicated exact collision detection methods are the Lin-Canny method or GJK algorithm.